 Spring onions make a wonderful garnish and add a lovely mild onion flavour to salads, omelettes, scrambled eggs to name just a few.
 They are of course, a “must” in so many Asian dishes.

 PLEASE NOTE: Fruits & vegetables in season may vary depending on where you live.
 Check with your friendly greengrocer.

 Source: Nutrient Reference Values for Australia & New Zealand 2006; NUTTAB 2010.

-Check out the classic Potato Salad recipe with Spring Onion!
+Check out the recipe for Squid Tubes with Asian Sauce!